-Confidential test materials (Teachers' Notes Booklet and Role Play Cards) are sent to Centres approximately two to three weeks before the start of the assessment period and include full instructions on how to conduct and assess the Speaking examination.
-These should be opened in the four working days before the Centre's assessment starts and studied carefully by the teacher/examiner before conducting his/her first Speaking examination.
-Teachers/examiners who have prepared their own roles fully and are confident in what they are doing are better able to help candidates should they experience any difficulty.
-Once the materials have been opened, the Speaking examinations must be completed as soon as is realistically possible.
-Once the Centre has completed the Speaking examinations, the materials remain confidential and must be kept in a secure place by the Centre until the end of the examination period.
-Candidates must not have knowledge of the role play situations in advance of the examination.
+Confidential test materials (Teachers' Notes Booklet and Role Play Cards) are sent to Centres approximately two to three weeks before the start of the assessment period and include full instructions on how to conduct and assess the Speaking tests.
+These should be opened in the four working days before the Centre's assessment starts and studied carefully by the teacher/Examiner before conducting his/her first Speaking test.
+Teacher/Examiners who have prepared their own roles fully and are confident in what they are doing are better able to help candidates who experience any difficulty.
+Once the materials have been opened, the Speaking tests must be completed as soon as is realistically possible.
+Once the Centre has completed the Speaking tests, the materials remain confidential and must be kept in a secure place by the Centre until the end of the examination period.
+Candidates must not have knowledge of the role play situations in advance of the test.